 (read more about each part in the "details" tab)

-This course is part of the Virtual Photovoltaic Laboratory program.
+This course is part of the Virtual Lab: Photovoltaic Conversion, Systems and Components program.
 This program offers PV professionals the opportunity to enrich their understanding of PV theory and best practices through practical work.
 It also suits engineers new to the industry who seek a more "hands on" experience with solar equipment, and so gain a more pragmatic understanding of their work.

 About the PVMD group at TU Delft